Singapore Idol: Season 1 (2004)

-Season 1 of Singapore Idol premiered on the National Day of Singapore (9 August) in 2004.
+Season 1 of Singapore Idol premiered on the National Day of Singapore (9 August) in 2004 right after the National Day Parade.
 This season produced a few memorable, albeit notorious, performers during the audition round.
 They included Skyy Sia aka Bananaman, who wore a mask of watermelon and bananas; Kelvin Sim, who accompanied his very bad rendition of Fool's Garden's "Lemon Tree" with a dance that rivalled that of William Hung; and Patrick Khoo, who literally whispered George Michael's "Careless Whisper".

 As with other shows in the Idol series, the viewers' votes decide who goes on to the next round.
 This has always produced controversial results in every singing competition.
 In the third preliminary round, Jerry Ong, whose singing was described by judge Florence Lian as being "constipated" and "weak", was voted through to the finals, beating favourites Beverly Lim Morata and Nur "Nana" Hasanah, both of whom were thought to be better singers.
 Candice Foo, who got into the finals from the second preliminary round, withdrew from the contest at the last minute due to "financial difficulties".
 In a bigger upset, Jeassea K. Thyidor, considered by many to be a frontrunner in the competition, was eliminated in the very first round of the finals by a small margin of 200 votes.
 This sparked a brief, two-week anti-Jerry campaign that lasted until his elimination on 15 October 2004.
 In the final weeks of the Spectaculars, many speculated that Olinda Cho, one of the most consistent performers, would go on to the Grand Finals with Taufik Batisah, but Sylvester Sim, who had been in the Bottom Group more than anyone else, made it through instead in an upset.

-In the final showdown held at the Singapore Indoor Stadium on 1 December 2004, Taufik beat Sylvester with 62% of the public vote to become the first Singapore Idol.
+In the final showdown held at the Singapore Indoor Stadium on 1 December 2004, Taufik beat Sim with 62% of the public vote to become the first Singapore Idol.
 The song both Taufik and Sylvester were required to sing was I Dream.
 Both received recording deals from Sony BMG on the same day.
 Taufik's album, Blessings, was released on 17 January 2005.
-Sylvester's album, Take Flight, was released on 8 April 2005.
+Sim's album, Take Flight, was released on 8 April 2005.
 Another finalist, Maia Lee, also released an album titled Emotionally Advised on 20 August 2005.
-Sylvester was granted a release from Hype Records in mid-2006 due to personal problems.
-Daphne Khoo also release her debut album 'Desperate' in 2008 and won Best Breakout Solo Artiste, and EP 'Wonderland' in early 2014.
+Sim was granted a release from Hype Records in mid-2006 due to personal problems.
+Daphne Khoo also release her debut album 'Desperate' in 2007 and won Best Breakout Solo Artiste, and EP 'Wonderland' in early 2014.